Synthesis of General Decoupling Networks Using Transmission Lines: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{ntenna} arrays and multiple-antenna systems typically suffer from mutual coupling effect, which causes lower system efficiency, impedance mis-matching \cite{balanis2016antenna} and correlation-induced capacity reduction \cite{wallace2004mutual}.
-Therefore, a decoupling network that combats the mutual coupling effect is of great interest to such coupled systems.
-The reported works in literature on decoupling techniques typically deal with coupled networks with special characteristics, such as circular symmetry \cite{coetzee2009design}, and systems with limited number of ports \cite{lau2012simple}.
-To the best of the author's knowledge, the first few general decoupling networks are reported in \cite{nie2014systematic}, \cite{geren1996practical} and \cite{yang2020decoupling}.
+\IEEEPARstart{A}{ntenna} arrays and multiple-antenna systems typically suffer from mutual coupling effect, which causes lower system efficiency, impedance mis-matching \cite{balanis2016antenna} and correlation-induced information capacity reduction \cite{wallace2004mutual}.
+Therefore, a decoupling network (DN) that combats the mutual coupling effect is of great interest to such coupled systems.
+The reported works in literature on decoupling techniques typically deal with coupled networks with special characteristics, such as circulant symmetry \cite{coetzee2009design}, and systems with limited number of ports \cite{lau2012simple,wu2015very,xia2014efficient,li2019novel,li2020novel}.
+For example, the work in \cite{li2020novel,xia2014efficient,Efficient2019zou} consider only two-port systems and introduce special transmission line structures for the DN design \cite{xia2014efficient,Efficient2019zou}.
+The work in \cite{lau2012simple} introduces a parasitic antenna element as extra degrees of freedom for decoupling, but only applies to two-port systems as well.
+The networks in \cite{coetzee2009design} though tackle multi-port systems, only apply to networks with circular symmetry.

+The first few general decoupling networks, to the best of the author's knowledge, are reported in \cite{nie2014systematic,geren1996practical,volmer2008eigen,yang2020decoupling}.
 In \cite{nie2014systematic}, a decoupling network using lumped elements is proposed based on the analysis of generalized LC $\pi$-network.
 However, its implementation using lumped elements suffers from parasitic effects and losses in lumped elements.
-Moreover, in real application, extra physical layout traces are needed and will add extra transmission line effects to it, potentially deviating the performance from the synthesized optimal case, especially at high frequencies.
-In \cite{geren1996practical}, multi-port decoupling networks are synthesized using directional couplers, and are again implemented using lumped components.
-In \cite{yang2020decoupling}, a decoupling network using transformer banks is proposed, which uses the minimum number of components for general decoupling and matching, and whose implementation requires efficient transformers at radio and microwave frequency ranges.
+Moreover, in real application, extra physical layout traces are needed and will add extra transmission line effects to the DN's response, potentially deviating the DN's performance from the synthesized optimal case, especially at high frequencies.
+In \cite{geren1996practical}, multi-port decoupling networks are synthesized as cascaded directional couplers, which are then implemented using lumped components, and suffer from similar shortcomings at high frequencies as in \cite{nie2014systematic}.
+The work in \cite{volmer2008eigen} also proposes a scheme for decoupling multi-port radiators with an implementation using 180$^\circ$ directional couplers.
+In \cite{yang2020decoupling}, a decoupling network using transformer banks is proposed based on characteristic port modes, which uses the minimum number of components for general decoupling and matching, but its implementation requires efficient transformers at radio and microwave frequency ranges.
+There is clearly a lack of synthesis technique for general decoupling networks using purely transmission lines, which exhibit higher energy efficiency, easier control on network performance, and simple scalability at various frequencies.